DeepTransport/deep-tensor-py/docs/examples/sir/data/README.md

+# SIR Examples

-# SIR Examples: Data for the Austria Model
+## Data for the Austria Model

-The nodes associated with the adjacency matrix for the Austria model are:
+The nodes associated with the adjacency matrix for the Austria model (in `austria_adjacency.pt`) are:

 1: Vorarlberg \
 2: Tirol (Tyrol) \